-- Support from the United States and multilateral lenders
+- Financial support from the United States and multilateral lenders

-- Free trade agreements with the United States and the EU
+- Free trade agreements with the U.S. and the EU

 - Geographic proximity to the United States and Mexico

-- High potential for tourism, agriculture, mining, hydroelectric and geothermal energy
+- High potential for tourism, agriculture (bananas, coffee, sugar), mining, hydroelectricity and geothermal energy

 - Poor infrastructure

-- Vulnerability to external shocks (natural disasters and commodity prices)
+- Vulnerable to external shocks (natural disasters and commodity prices)

 - Heavily reliant on low value-added industry and expatriate remittance flows